maomincoding/mettle-doc/doc/en/tool/mettleRouter/index.md

-# strveRouter
+# mettleRouter

 ::: tip
 For a better reading experience, the following code examples are written using JSX syntax.
 :::

-StrveRouter is the official routing manager of Strve.
-It is deeply integrated with Strve’s core to easily build single-page applications.
+`mettleRouter` is the official routing manager of Mettle.
+It is deeply integrated with Mettle’s core to easily build single-page applications.

 ## Started